Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Data Augmentation Revisited

-The generalization ability of DNN is greatly effected by optimization methods \cite{hardt2016train,zhang2017understand}.
-Here we associate data augmentation with the optimization of DNN.

-Gradient-based optimization methods are used to minimize the empirical risk $\hat{R}(f)$ of DNN, which has many local minimums.
-Even with some regularization methods~\cite{srivastava2014dropout,ioffe2015batch}, the function $f$ found by the gradient-based procedure is not guaranteed to be the best one.
-The gradient-based optimization methods mean that the DNN tends to learn low-level features firstly that can be easier to learn for machines such as size, color, and texture~\cite{gatys2015texture,GATYS2017texture,geirhos2018imagenettrained}.
-More recently, \citeauthor{brendel2018approximating} \shortcite{brendel2018approximating} found that the decision-making behavior of current neural network architectures is mainly based on relatively weak and local features, and high-level features that can better improve model robustness are not sufficiently learned.

-As discussed earlier, effective data augmentation methods try to make the major features of data invariant, while losing some minor features.
-Therefore, data augmentation highlights the major features.
-From this perspective, data augmentation as a regularization scheme imposes some constraints on the function space $\mathcal{F}$ by prior knowledge, which forces the model to focus on the major features.
+As discussed in the last subsection, intensive data augmentation methods highlight the major features, while losing some minor features.
+In such way, data augmentation keeps the consistency of $\hat{R}(f|\mathcal{P})$ and $\hat{R}(f|\mathcal{P}_{\mathrm{aug}})$ and regularize the corresponding weights of minor features.
+From this perspective, data augmentation as a regularization scheme imposing some constraints on the function space $\mathcal{F}$ by prior knowledge, which forces the model to focus on the major features.

 Figure~\ref{fig_1} depicts the effect of data augmentation on changing the empirical risk $\hat{R}(f)$ on the function space $\mathcal{F}$.
 Data augmentation helps the neural network learn major features, which reduces the number of local minimums and keeps the direction of convergence relatively consistent.
-Trained with clean data, the DNN easily converges to a local minimum that is far away from the global minimum.
-With effective data augmentation, the DNN converges to a region close to the global minimum.
+Compared with $\hat{R}(f|\mathcal{P}_{\mathrm{aug}})$, $\hat{R}(f|\mathcal{P})$ can easily converge to a local minimum that is far away from the global minimum.